zengenti/contensis-react-base/README.md

 - Creation of redux store and global state management for core features
 - Routing handled automatically via RouteLoader component which will load entries based on a given url
 - Navigation data is automatically retrieved from the Node api to load the Site View into the state
+- Automatic Cache key generation for any entries and nodes the core app handles, ensuring instant cache invalidation.

 All of the essential 'boilerplate' code to work on React apps with Contensis is contained in a package that can be controlled and maintained in one place.
 Allowing us to provide a high quality, standardised and consistent experience for all projects.